The Financial Services Authority (FSA)

 This is an independent non-governmental body, given statutory powers by the Financial Services and Markets Act 2000.
-The FSA are a company limited by guarantee and financed by the financial services industry.
-The Treasury appoints the FSA Board.
-This Board sets our overall policy, but day-to-day decisions and management of the staff are the responsibility of the CEO of the FSA.
+The FCA are a company limited by guarantee and financed by the financial services industry.
+The Treasury appoints the FCA Board.
+This Board sets our overall policy, but day-to-day decisions and management of the staff are the responsibility of the CEO of the FCA.

 The Charter Institute of Insurance (CII)